FractalHQ/IntroFix/README.md

 ## Problem

 When an SSG'd page is served, any elements with intro animations appear with their `opacity` set to `1`.
 When the page is hydrated, they quickly disappear before starting their intro transition.
-Doesn't look good, especialy for pages with ellaborate intro animations.
+Doesn't look good, especially for pages with elaborate intro animations.

 ## Potential solution: